 "The reason I chose Dane Court."
-"Can I stay another week?"
-"Dane Court's best trip."

 Over the years, students partipating in our annual visit to Kent Mountain Centre in North Wales have said some wonderful things about the place and their experiences.
 The visit in November 2016 was certainly no exception.
 As always, everyone took part in a spectacular range of truly exciting and physically challenging activities.
 The teams of staff, instructors and students were all keen to take advantage of the ideal weather and spent some awesome days on the mountains of Snowdonia National Park and the sea cliffs of Anglesey.